beshu-tech/readonlyrest-docs/elasticsearch.md

 ### JSON Web Token \(JWT\) Auth

-The information about the user name can be extracted from the "claims" inside a JSON Web Token.
+The information about the username can be extracted from the "claims" inside a JSON Web Token.
 Here is an example.

 ```text
 readonlyrest: